-Stretching & Cool downs after Exercise Just like warming up, cooling down is just as important.
-Cool downs with low intensity activities such as slow walking, can help prep your body for future exercise sessions and reduce the risk of dizziness or fainting by gradually rather than abruptly returning the heart rate and breathing to a resting level.
+Stretching & Cooldowns after Exercise Just like warming up, cooling down is just as important.
+Cooldowns with low-intensity activities such as slow walking, can help prep your body for future exercise sessions and reduce the risk of dizziness or fainting by gradually rather than abruptly returning the heart rate and breathing to a resting level.

 Ice and Heat Therapy – For instant support from Muscle Fatigue, apply ice or heat packs to the aching area for around 10 minutes.
-Cold / Hot baths can be a good substitute where ice and heat packs aren’t available.
+Cold / Hot baths can be a good substitute where ice and heat packs are not available.
 Hot and Cold Therapy can help reduce the pain from muscle fatigue, as well as reducing swelling and soothing the affected muscles.

 Rest after exercise – A good night’s sleep can sometimes make all the difference to a training regime and the muscle fatigue experienced.
 Sleep allows time for your muscles to recover.

 Exercise can significantly reduce the body’s ATP levels (Adenosine triphosphate), and this reduction is experienced as a loss of energy.
-Large amounts of ATP can be depleted in the heart and skeletal muscles through exercise (or illness) and because it takes 72 hours to produce ATP from scratch in the body, if mitochondria’s recycling is impaired, fatigue is inevitable.
+Large amounts of ATP can be depleted in the heart and skeletal muscles through exercise (or illness), and because it takes 72 hours to produce ATP from scratch in the body if mitochondria’s recycling is impaired, fatigue is inevitable.